Flipping the College Classroom: Practical Advice from Faculty

 What’s more, each chapter in this collection concludes with questions for reflection and discussion along with activities for applying what you have learned.
 Additional supplemental materials include lesson plan templates, grading rubrics, and sample assignments.

 Flipping the College Classroom: Practical Advice from Faculty is designed to be the definitive resource on flipped instruction.
 No matter how experienced or comfortable you are with flipping, this resource will help you accomplish more in your active-learning classroom.
-Order you copy today!
+Order your copy today!